AshyBoxy/oogacraft-packwiz/README.md

 - https://modrinth.com/mod/xercamod
 - tpcommands
 - things with more rail variants, think the copper rail
-    - will need to create 3d rail models for these
 - more reborn energy based tech
 - https://modrinth.com/mod/toms-storage
 - https://modrinth.com/mod/simple-copper-pipes